What is a Container?

 - Managing docker images and pushing it to remote registry

 Thank you for following this tutorial.
-Please comment and subscribe to receive new tutorial in email.
+Please comment and subscribe to receive new tutorials in email.